-Ageing leads to deteriorations in physical and cognitive functions, increasing the risk of falls and fallrelated injuries, such as fractures.[1-3] However, falls not only leads to physical but also psychological consequences, as falling has been associated with developing concerns about falling.[4]
-These physical and cognitive consequences of falls collectively lead to disability and loss of independence, which greatly impact the quality of life of older adults.[5]
-Additionally, society is substantially burdened by fall-related costs, accounting for approximately 1% (0.8 to 1.5%) of healthcare expenses in developed countries [6].
-Thus, effective and sustainable fall preventive interventions are needed to improve the well-being of older adults and limit societal costs.[7]
+Ageing leads to deteriorations in physical and cognitive functions, increasing the risk of falls ≥ and fall-related injuries, such as fractures.1-3 However, falls not only lead to physical but also psychological consequences, as falling has been associated with developing concerns about falling.
+These physical and cognitive consequences of falls collectively lead to disability and loss of independence, which greatly impact the quality of life of older adults.
+Additionally, society is substantially burdened by fall-related costs, accounting for approximately 1% (0.8% to 1.5%) of healthcare expenses in developed countries.
+Thus, effective and sustainable fall-preventive interventions are needed to improve the wellbeing of older adults and limit societal costs.

-Currently, physical exercise is considered the most effective fall-preventive intervention.[8]
-A systematic review of 64 randomised, controlled trials on general physical exercise identified a 23% reduction in fall rates.[9]
-Most the studies in this review employed conventional training approaches targeting specific physical functions associated with fall risk such as muscle strength or balance.[9]
-Thus, besides preventing falls, they also help maintain activities of daily life function which is important for preserving the independence and quality of life of older adults.[10,11] However, indirectly targeting falls by improving risk factors may not be the most effective approach.[9]
-Indeed, the well-established principle of task-specificity states that training paradigms are most effective when they closely simulate the desired task.[12-14] Among community-dwelling older adults, most falls are caused by slips and trips during walking.[2,15,16] Hence, interventions emphasizing rapid compensatory reactions following slips and trips may prove more effective in fall prevention compared to conventional approaches.[15,17]
+Currently, physical exercise is considered the most effective fall-preventive intervention.
+A systematic review of 64 randomised, controlled trials on general physical exercise identified a 23% reduction in fall rates.
+Most of the studies in this review employed conventional training approaches targeting specific to text and data physical functions associated with fall risk such as muscle strength or balance.
+Thus, besides preventing falls, they also help maintain activities of daily life function which is important for preserving the independence and quality of life of older adults.
+However, indirectly targeting falls by improving risk factors may not be the most effective approach.
+Indeed, the well-established principle of task-specificity states that training paradigms are most effective when they closely simulate the desired task.12-14 Among community-dwelling older adults, most falls are caused by slips and trips during walking.
+Hence. interventions emphasising rapid compensatory reactions following slips and trips may prove more effective in fallprevention compared with conventional approaches.